 Quick take: Trip.com offers a worldwide selection of tours and attractions and hotels

-Swiss Half Fare Card [Valid for 1 month/50% off Jungfraujoch - Top of Europe/Instant ticket issuance/Half-price tickets for Swiss trains and...
-Best deals for Swiss Half Fare Card [Valid for 1 month/50% off Jungfraujoch - Top of Europe/Instant ticket issuance/Half-price tickets for Swiss trains and....
-With this card, you can purchase Swiss train, bus, and cruise tickets, attraction admission tickets, and mountain railway tickets at half price, enjoying a 50% discount on public transportation for one month.;More cost-effective when paired with a Swiss Pass Available from trip.com.
+Swiss Half Fare Card – Attraction Entry Swiss Half Fare Card [Valid for 1 month/50% off Jungfraujoch - Top of Europe/Instant ticket issuance/Half-price tickets for Swiss trains and... provides a structured way to visit a notable attraction or cultural site.
+Swiss Half Fare Card [Valid for 1 month/50% off Jungfraujoch - Top of Europe/Instant ticket issuance/Half-price tickets for Swiss trains and...: experience overview With this card, you can purchase Swiss train, bus, and cruise tickets, attraction admission tickets, and mountain railway tickets at half price, enjoying a 50% discount on public transportation for one month.;More cost-effective when paired with a Swiss Pass Available from trip.com.
+This makes…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.